UK house price predictions 2025 & 2026

 1. Interest Rates

-The Bank of England cut interest rates twice in 2024 which helped reduce mortgage costs and more cuts are expected in 2025 which is expected to lower mortgage borrowing costs further.
+The Bank of England is expected to cut interest rates further in 2026 which will reduce mortgage costs.
 When borrowing is cheaper and buyers can borrow more, this can lead to an increase in house prices.
 But challenges remain for first-time buyers in terms of saving a deposit and mortgage affordability.
 Read our guide on Mortgage advice for first time buyers.

 2. Government Policy